 Does insurance cover lost items?

 Usually, homeowners, renters, and condo insurance policies do not provide coverage for your lost personal belongings.
-If one of your personal properties got stolen, you’ll have to find insurance that will help cover the loss.
+If one of your personal properties gets stolen, you’ll have to find insurance that will help cover the loss.
 However, if you misplace a certain item or you happen to leave one of your belongings in a hotel room, for example, your insurance policy will not cover the loss.
 However, add-on protection such as a scheduled personal property can be purchased for particular items.
 This may then help you cover the lost items.
 We suggest talking to us to learn more about this.

 Is jewelry covered by insurance?

-Jewelry is usually considered a kind of personal property.
+Jewelry is usually a personal property.
 However, it’s essential to consider whether your coverage limits are high enough to protect your valuable jewelry the most.
 In most times, insurance policies will have sub-limits for certain kinds of belongings such as your jewelry.
 Coverage for jewelry may be more limited while your overall personal property coverage limits are higher.
 Always make sure to check your insurance policy or kindly ask us questions about what kind of coverage you have in place for your jewelry.

 What is scheduled personal property?